travelster/DBGallery/beyond-basics/public-upload.md

 If the Public Folders configuration window looks similiar to the <a href="https://docs.dbgallery.com/sharing">Sharing</a> configuration window, it is because they are indeed functionaly related.
 Public Uploads share a folder for uploading, and is accessible by anyone with the link.
 Sharing allows viewing of images by anyone with the link.
 This is also why both these are combined on the Share Management page.

-### 3. Share the link
+### 3. Invite anyone to upload images
-Upon pressing the "Save and copy public upload link" button, the link is copied to the clipboard and is ready to provide to recipients.
-That may be via email, a messaging platform such as Slack, or dropping it on social media.
+Upon pressing the "Save and copy public upload link" button, the link is copied to the clipboard and is ready to provide to recipients, inviting the to upload digital assets.
+Do so via email, Slack, or any other way you normally communication with those you are inviting to upload.

 ## What the user sees
 When a recipient clicks the link, they will see the following: